UstanceBR: a social media language resource for stance prediction: Conclusions

-This work has introduced \mbox{UstanceBR}, a novel multimodal corpus of labelled stance for the Brazilian Portuguese language.
-The corpus has been made publicly available for reuse, and it is suitable for both in-domain and zero-shot stance prediction based on text- and network-related data alike.
+This work has introduced \mbox{UstanceBR}, a novel social media corpus of labelled stance for the Brazilian Portuguese language.
+The corpus, which comprises contents produced by over 11 k users of Twitter/X, has been made publicly available for reuse, and it is suitable for both in-domain and zero-shot/cross-target stance prediction based on text- and network-related data alike.

-In the case of in-domain prediction, we notice that despite the high accuracy obtained by some of our current models (particularly when using interaction-related features), we may ask whether combining text- and network-related features into a single model may improve these results even further.
-This may be accomplished, for instance, by making use of an ensemble architecture.
-Moreover, although the corpus data include the full timelines of every individual represented in the corpus, we notice that the related issue of user-level prediction \citep{corp-ok} still remains to be investigated.

-We notice also that stance prediction is well-known to rely heavily on supervised methods, and that creating large labelled corpora may be costly or even unrealistic when the number of targets under consideration becomes overly large.
-As a means to overcome these difficulties, zero-shot models are in demand.
-However, our own experiments in zero-shot stance prediction are presently limited to pairwise settings, leaving a number of research questions to be addressed as future work.
-These include the issues of how semantic similarity and polarisation may impact the task outcome, and whether the use of larger models that combine all the available domain sources may outperform the current baseline.

-Finally, we notice that even when relying on zero-shot prediction, the availability of labelled data may be still insufficient for practical applications.
-One possible alternative in these cases may be the use of data augmentation methods \citep{corp-islam} as a means to label large datasets in semi-supervised fashion.
-We believe that the models introduced in the present work may be taken a starting point for studies of this kind. \\[2ex]
+The initial experiments presently reported, and which are only intended to provide reference results for future work, leave a number of opportunities of investigation beyond standard text-based stance prediction.
+In particular, we notice that the availability of text- and non-text data may suggest a wide range of, e.g., ensemble methods, combining these knowledge sources.
+Moreover, we notice also that the availability of users' timelines (in addition to their stance texts) supports the investigation of user-level stance prediction \citep{corp-ok}.
+These issues are left as suggestions of future work.